The game board is a map of 6 continents divided into 42 territories.

 Roll one die.
 Whoever rolls the highest number takes one Infantry piece from his or her pile and places it onto any territory on the board, thus claiming that territory.

-Starting to the left of the first player, everyone in turn places one army onto any unoccupied territory.
+Starting to the left of the first player, in turn, everyone places one army onto any unoccupied territory.
 Continue until all 42 territories have been claimed.

 After all 42 territories are claimed, each player in turn places one additional army onto any territory he or she already occupies.